a-m-andrushko/Argon_simulation/README.md

-# Argon_simulation
-Simulation of a crystal of Argon.
+This is a simulation of a crystal of Argon including its kinematic and thermodynamic properties.